 Reps.
-Omar And Tlaib Barred From Visiting Israel After Trump Insists On Ban
+Omar And Tlaib Barred From Visiting Israel After Trump Pushes For Ban

 Israeli Prime Minister Benjamin Netanyahu has banned two Democratic U.S. congresswomen from visiting the country and the Palestinian territories this weekend, according to a government official.

-Note: A previous version of this story incorrectly spelled Alexandria Ocasio-Cortez's last name as Ocasio-Cortz and Ayanna Pressley's last name as Pressely.